leog7one/thinkalyke/README.md

 ### Usage

-You do not need a Thynkalyke Thinker account to view all "Thoughts".
+You do not need a Thinkalyke Thinker account to view all "Thoughts".
 You can access them from the home page by clicking on "View All Thoughts" button

 To sign up to a "Thought" or create your own "Thoughts": Create a Thinkalyke Thinker account by clickin on 'sign up' or 'sign in with Facebook'